I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dxgiddi/ns-dxgiddi-dxgi_ddi_primary_desc.md

 </tr>
 </table>

+`VidPnSourceId`

+[in] The zero-based identification number of the video present source in a path of a video present network (VidPN) topology that the primary surface is created on.

 `ModeDesc`

 [in] A <a href="..\dxgiddi\ns-dxgiddi-dxgi_ddi_mode_desc.md">DXGI_DDI_MODE_DESC</a> structure that describes the display mode.

-`VidPnSourceId`

-[in] The zero-based identification number of the video present source in a path of a video present network (VidPN) topology that the primary surface is created on.
+`DriverFlags`

+[out] A valid bitwise OR of values that indicate how the driver can display the resource.

+The DXGI_DDI_PRIMARY_DRIVER_FLAG_NO_SCANOUT (0x1) value is currently the only supported value.
+This bit indicates that the driver cannot support the runtime setting any subresource of the specified resource as a primary.
+The user-mode display driver should set this bit if it implements presentation from this surface through a copy operation.
+Therefore, the runtime will not use flip-style presentation if this bit is set.

 ## Requirements